RobertPatru/Simple-API-with-MongoDB-for-Database/README.md

-Inside db.json add your custom URL (you get it after creating a cluster in MongoDb) for "const uri"
+Inside db.json add your custom URL (you get it after creating a cluster in MongoDb) for "const url"